Ask the Experts: Influenza: Administering Vaccines

 Prefilling vaccine into syringes also violates basic medication administration guidelines, which state that an individual should administer only those medications he or she has prepared and drawn up.

-• Vaccine is not drawn up in advance of its arrival at the mass-vaccination clinic site
+• Vaccine is not drawn up in advance of its arrival at the mass vaccination clinic site

-• These pre-drawn syringes are stored at temperatures appropriate for the vaccine they hold
+• These pre-drawn syringes are stored at temperatures appropriate for the vaccine

 • No more than 1 vial or 10 doses (whichever is greater) is drawn into syringes